hindu-comm/weblogs/manasataramgini/2016/01/2016-01-11_sulajana-kavya-das-riesenspielzeug.md

 endless turneresses of the mill represent a motif going back to early Indo-European times.
-They appear in the great Bhārata as the two mysterious girls Dhātā and Vidhātā who were seen endless plying the loom by Utaṅka.
+They appear in the great Bhārata as the two mysterious girls Dhātā and Vidhātā who were seen endless plying the loomby Utaṅka.
 This in turn is stems from the old brahmodaya of the Bhṛgu-s and Aṅgiras-es:
-tantram eke yuvatī virūpe abhyākrāmaṃ vayataḥ ṣaṇ-mayūkham |
+tantram eke yuvatī virūpe abhyākrāmaṃ vayataḥ ṣaṇ-mayūkham \|
-prānyā tantūṃs tirate dhatte anyā nāpa vṛñjāte na gamāto antam ||
+prānyā tantūṃs tirate dhatte anyā nāpa vṛñjāte na gamāto antam \|\|
 \[Singly the two girls of different forms approach the six-pegged loom to weave.
 One stretches the threads, the other places them; they do not break them, and go on without an end\]
-The key point is na gamāto antam | – like Fenya and Menya they have no rest.”
+The key point is na gamāto antam \| – like Fenya and Menya they have no rest.”

 Lootika: “Talking of old motifs turning up long at a place far from